xpedros98/PRML-FP/README.md

  - auxiliar_fucntions.py: there are auxiliar functions to convert and compute the data.
  - ds_creator.py: it is the main program, the only that it is needed to run in order to obtain the dataset.

+It also includes the "datsaet.csv" file; this is the one with which we obtained the results of the report.
+This can also be generated again by these programs mentioned above.
+However, we realized that we only achived to run it properly on Ubuntu OS.
+On Windows returns an error, and the reason seems to be that it reads the paths in a different way, not easy to manage with; and it is required when accessing to the Data folder with the original data files.

 ## Requirements
  - All .py files from the repo must be saved in the same folder.